Takeshi Kanamori

-Takeshi Kanamori (金森 健志, Kanamori Takeshi) is a Japanese footballer for A-League Men club Melbourne City.
+Takeshi Kanamori (金森 健志, Kanamori Takeshi) is a Japanese footballer who plays for A-League Men club Melbourne City.

 Career

 First spell at Avispa Fukuoka

 Kanamori made his league debut against Tokyo Verdy on 3 March 2013.
 He scored his first league goal against Thespa Gunma on 17 April 2013, scoring in the 15th minute.

 Kashima Antlers

 On 28 December 2016, Kanamori was announced at Kashima Antlers.
 He made his league debut against Kawasaki Frontale on 19 May 2017.
 Kanamori scored his first league goal against Kashiwa Reysol on 6 November 2018, scoring in the 6th minute.

 Loan to Sagan Tosu

 On 29 July 2019, Kanamori was announced at Sagan Tosu.
 He made his league debut against Oita Trinita on 4 August 2019.

 Sagan Tosu

 Kanamori made his league debut against Kawasaki Frontale on 22 February 2020.
 He scored his first league goal against Yokohama FC on 5 September 2020, scoring in the 11th minute.

 Kanamori had initially been registered at Sagan Tosu for the 2021 season.